The 2015 Expert Panelists

 Ravi joined NEA in 2004 and co-heads the firm¹s Technology Venture Growth Equity investment practice.
 Ravi¹s investments in the software and technology sectors include Acquia, Bloomreach, Boku, Captora, Desire2Learn, Mulesoft and Stitcher.
 Ravi¹s investments in other sectors include Availink, Boulder Wind Power, Goji, Imergy Power, PURE Energies, and Suniva.
 Prior investments include Arcot (acquired by CA), Braintree (acquired by eBay), GlobalLogic (acquired by Apax Partners), IM Logic (acquired by Symantec), Sanera (acquired by McData), Tele Atlas (Euronext: TA, acquired by TomTom), and ViXs (TXS: VXS).
 Prior to NEA, Ravi worked at Goldman, Sachs & Co. as co-head of the technology practice in their private equity group.
 Ravi has also worked for McKinsey & Company and Raychem Corporation focusing on R&D in various materials systems.
 Ravi received an MBA from Wharton and a PhD in Chemical Engineering from UCSB where he focused his search on materials science applications.
 Ravi also earned a BS in Bioengineering from the University of Pennsylvania.
 He currently serves on the Wharton Entrepreneurship Advisory Board.

-Sasha Novograd Brown, is a Vice President at the Firm.
-Before joining NewWorld, she was a summer Associate in J.P.
-Morgan’s Natural Resources Group, where she was responsible for financial modeling, liability management, and market research for companies in the energy sector.
-Earlier, Mrs. Novograd Brown worked for Environmental Capital Partners, a private equity firm investing in middle market companies in the environmental industry.
-Prior to Environmental Capital Partners, Mrs. Novograd Brown worked at Atelier Ten, an environmental design firm providing consulting services to the building industry.
-At Atelier Ten, she focused on building energy models to optimize the energy cost and consumption patterns of buildings.
+Sasha Novograd Brown is a Principal at NewWorld Capital Group, LLC, where she has co-lead the origination, diligence, investment, portfolio management, board activities, and fundraising for growth-oriented companies in the broadly defined environmental opportunities sector.
+Her most recent deals include PosiGen Solar Solutions, SolarEdge Technologies, LLC, which had a successful IPO, and Astrum Solar, Inc, which was sold to Direct Energy.
+She currently serves on the board of PosiGen Solar Solutions.
+Drawing on her industry background, in her role at NewWorld, Ms. Brown has developed specialized expertise in residential solar, the built environment, HVAC, and environmental consulting and engineering.
+Before joining NewWorld, she worked in J.P.
+Morgan’s Natural Resources Group, and prior to that Environmental Capital Partners, a private equity firm investing in middle market companies in the environmental industry.
+Prior to Environmental Capital Partners, Mrs. Brown worked at Atelier Ten, an environmental design firm providing consulting services to the building industry, where she focused on building energy models to optimize the energy cost and consumption patterns of buildings.
 She also worked on general environmental design consulting, including systems performance analysis, benchmarking, and strategic sustainability planning.
-In her role at NewWorld, Mrs. Novograd Brown has developed specialized expertise with respect to residential solar and HVAC.
-Sasha Novograd Brown received a BS in Environmental Engineering from Yale University and holds an MBA from the Yale School of Management.
+Mrs. Brown received a BS in Environmental Engineering from Yale University and holds an MBA from the Yale School of Management.